Death of Edgar Allan Poe: Burial and reburial

-Probably unknown to the reburial crew, the headstones on all the graves, previously facing to the east, had been turned to face the West Gate in 1864.
+Probably unknown to the reburial crew, the headstones on all the graves, previously facing to the east, had been turned to face the burying ground's West Gate in 1864.
 The crew digging up Poe's remains had difficulty finding the right body: they first exhumed a 19-year-old Maryland militiaman, Philip Mosher, Jr. When they correctly located Poe, they opened his coffin and one witness noted: "The skull was in excellent condition—the shape of the forehead, one of Poe's striking features, was easily discerned."

 A few years later, the remains of Poe's wife, Virginia, were moved to this spot as well.
-In 1875, the cemetery in which she lay was destroyed, and she had no kin to claim her remains.
+The cemetery in which she lay had been destroyed in 1875, and she had no kin to claim her remains.
 William Gill, an early Poe biographer, gathered her bones and stored them in a box he hid under his bed.
 Virginia's remains were finally buried with her husband's on January 19, 1885, the 76th anniversary of her husband's birth and nearly ten years after his present monument was erected.
 Spence, the man who served as sexton during Poe's original burial as well as his exhumation and reburial, attended the rites that brought his body to rest with Virginia and her mother, Maria Clemm.

 Posthumous character assassination

 Rufus Wilmot Griswold, Poe's literary executor, wrote the most famous obituary of Poe as well as his first full biography.

 On October 9, the day after Poe's burial, an obituary appeared in the New York Tribune.
 Signed only "Ludwig", the obituary floridly alternated between praising the dead author's abilities and eloquence and damning his temperament and ambition.
-"Ludwig" said that "literary art lost one of its most brilliant, but erratic stars" but also claimed Poe was known for walking the streets in delirium, muttering to himself and that he was excessively arrogant, assumed all men were villains, and was quick to anger.
+"Ludwig" said that "literary art lost one of its most brilliant, but erratic stars" but also claimed Poe was known for walking the streets in delirium, muttering to himself and that he was excessively arrogant, assumed all men were villains and was quick to anger.
 "Ludwig" was later revealed to be Rufus Wilmot Griswold, a former colleague and acquaintance of Poe.
 Even while Poe was still alive, Griswold had engaged in character assassination.
 Much of his characterization in the obituary was lifted almost verbatim from that of the fictitious Francis Vivian in The Caxtons by Edward Bulwer-Lytton.
 The obituary quickly became the standard characterization of Poe.